 The Secretariat presented its Report on Statistics and Coordination of Research that summarized the submission of data since the last SCRS meeting up to September 2008.
 It was noted that there was an increase in the submission of data using the ICCAT electronic forms in 2008.
 Regarding Task I, the Secretariat indicated that the major issue remains the lack of submission or late submissions by some Contracting Parties (Tables 1, 2, 3 and 4 the Secretariat Report on Statistics and Coordination of Research 2008).
 It was observed that for some countries there is a total lack of submission of data for 2007.
 It was noted that few Contracting Parties report zero catch for tunas and tunas-like species (Norway and Iceland) in an annual basis, and that this lack of report makes it difficult to differentiate between non-reporting and no catches.
 Therefore it was recommended to communicate to the Statistical Correspondents to also include zero catches when reporting using the Task I electronic form.
-It was also reported that very few Contracting Parties have submitted data regarding fleet characteristics information has become particularly important because of the Commission interests in controlling fleet capacity as a management tool.
+It was also reported that very few Contracting Parties have submitted data regarding fleet characteristics, which should be updated on an annual basis using the electronic form available.
+The submission of fleet characteristics information has become particularly important because of the Commission interests in controlling fleet capacity as a management tool.
 The Sub-Committee asked the national scientists to review the data summarized by the Secretariat and provide information on fleet characteristics on a provisional basis if lacking.
 Table 1 of this report presents an updated report of the Task I data submission indicating the deadline month for a particular species and the month that the Contracting Party submitted the Task I information.